yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

                       4*x + 2*y < z ]
 ~~~~~~
 </div>
-I won't list all the monads, but there are many monads.
+I won't list all the monads, but there are many of them.
 Using monads simplifies the manipulation of several notions in pure languages.
-In particular, monad are very useful for:
+In particular, monads are very useful for:

 - IO,
-- non deterministic computation,
+- non-deterministic computation,
 - generating pseudo random numbers,
 - keeping configuration state,
 - writing state,